Shopping for and choosing car insurance is something like going to the dentist. Afterward, all we really remember is the discomfort.

 Sure, finding the ideal company and the right agent can eliminate some of the anxiety from the process.
 But doing some research on your own will elevate your knowledge, as well as confidence, providing some peace of mind.

-Obviously if you’ve never had auto insurance before or have been without it for a while, buying a car will trigger the need for auto insurance.
-Because the car itself can affect insurance costs, it makes sense to shop for your insurance before buying a car.
+If you never purchased auto insurance before, buying a car will trigger the need for auto insurance.
+Because the car itself can affect insurance costs, shopping for your insurance before purchasing a car makes sense.

 “The company that offered you the best deal before,” she said, “may not be the best with new changes.”

 Now check out the steps for purchasing auto insurance.